stormasm/nunotes/log/nuai.md

 are using the AI tool output as a replacement for their own words in dialogs and code.
 - This has led to some confusing and unclear direction in our policy about how we want to move forward on this subject.
-This document will attempt to outline a path ahead :)
+- This document will attempt
+to outline a path ahead.

 ### Pull Requests